bisturi/bisturi/docs/reference/11_positions_and_alignments.md

 ```

-Note that moving to back is possible too, even reading the same piece of raw data
+Note that moving back is possible too, even reading the same piece of raw data
 already parsed by another field, but at the packing time you will receive an error.

-We can't know how to put two diferent set of data at the same position!
+We can't know how to put two different set of data at the same position!

 ```python